-As in previous years, John Cockerill’s cash position was largely positive at the end of 2024, with € 427 million net of short-term cash drawdowns.
-A debt discounting system was set up in 2024 to accelerate the financing cycle of Arquus, for an amount of € 161 million.
-The situation of European cash pooling, which has not been funded by the Defense Business for the last two years, remains balanced, and must continue to be the subject of close attention.
-A fundraising round for the Hydrogen Business was carried out in June 2024, and notably allowed the repayment of various bank maturities related to the previous financing of this Business.
-Additional fundraising will also be carried out before June 2025.
+As in previous years, John Cockerill’s net cash position remains very positive at the end of 2025, with € 386 million net of short-term cash drawdowns.
+A receivables discounting system was maintained in 2025 to accelerate the financing of Arquus’s operating cycle, for an amount of € 235 million.
+However, the situation of European cash pooling — not financed by the Defense Business — requires constant vigilance.
+In addition, a € 116 million fundraising round was carried out for the Hydrogen Business, in particular to support its strategic investments.

 The data presented are: